 However, the costs of this procedure can be relatively high and you risk paying these costs with no recovery if you do not try and find out beforehand if the debtor has any goods worth taking.

-Under the Court Order Enforcement Act, a debtor is entitled to the exemptions of personal property as noted on the next page.
+Under the Court Order Enforcement Act, a debtor is entitled to the exemptions of personal property as noted:

 The most common items to be seized are motor vehicles and shares in a company, although any goods that are worth taking and are not part of the exemption can be seized.
 You can find out or confirm what motor vehicles a debtor owns by sending a copy of the judgment to: